meighanv/08-C-Programming/16_Data_Structures/Searching/performance_labs.md

 The key 26 was found at 5 ( Starting from 0)

 ```
+### Search the file numbers.txt  that has a sorted 2D array.
+Create a program to search for a number from the file and also display something if the number is not found.

 ## Real world problems in searching a file:

 ### Power Plant Data.